DS-XL/CV_2022_cohort1/README.md

 2. The processes for coding are arranged in orders.
 To excute these codes, using `python name_of_file.py`.
 3. Considering the privacy of dataset, we will provide the original images and product descriptions.

+# Directory and Files
+1. The code folder has all the codes for creating this project.
+2. The report and presentation describe the details for this project.
+3. The video is for the presentation.

 You can use the following link to know more about this project:

 https://medium.com/@jingxuanli/product-design-process-for-intelligent-marketing-text-generator-multimodal-text-summarization-d8139ee433dc